The Eternal Sunshine of Steven Stamkos

 Does he ever drop to his knees and pray that some unforeseen infirmity doesn't take this season away from him, like it has in previous seasons?

 "I wouldn't say I've gone that far.
-I'm a pretty happy-go-lucky person to begin with," said Stamkos.
+I'm a pretty happy-go-lucky person to begin with," Stamkos said.

 That's one of the reasons why the Lightning valued having Stamkos around the dressing room during his injury rehab last season.
 His upbeat personality is infectious.
 His will to work back from each injury is equally contagious.
 "The one thing about Stammer being out is you feel for him.
-You know how much he wants to play, and that's the toughest part," said Cooper.
+You know how much he wants to play, and that's the toughest part," Cooper said.

 He's playing now, and playing some of the best hockey of his career for a Lightning team that was 10-2-1 through Thursday and looking every bit like a Stanley Cup contender.
 But that's months away.
 Right now, Stamkos is enjoying every goal he scores or that he creates, enjoying the camaraderie of his teammates.